rubenwardy/minetest_modding_book/en/chapters/privileges.md

 })
 {% endhighlight %}

-If `give_to_singleplayer` is true, then you can remove it as that's the default value when not specified:
+If `give_to_singleplayer` is true, you can remove it, because true is the default when it is not specified.
+This simplifies the privilege registration to:

 {% highlight lua %}
 minetest.register_privilege("vote", {